top of page

 And finally, here is our anniversary dinner in Dingle.
 Fish and chips of course!

-Day 5: Dublin bound
+Day 5: Dublin bound☘️

-That was it for our Kerry wanderings and on day 5, we drove back up to Dublin.
+That was it for our Kerry wanderings and on Day 5, we drove back up to Dublin.
 The route took us diagonally across Ireland, via Limerick, travelling some 300km.
 We pretty much breezed through Limerick as it was a bit depressing, although the dreary weather didn't help matters.

 We stayed in a Staycity Aparthotel in St Augustine Street.
 The place was in a great central location, with undercover parking.
 Our apartment was more like a small flat so we were super comfortable there.
-(I don't have any photos of the apartment and when I looked it up to write this post I discovered it is permanently closed.
-There are still six Staycity aparthotels in Dublin, though.)
+I don't have any photos of the apartment and when I looked it up to write this post I discovered it is permanently closed.
+There are still six Staycity aparthotels in Dublin, though.

+After lunch we found the pretty St Stephen's Green.
 The park dates back to the late 19th century and spans 9 hectares, the largest park in Dublin's main Georgian square gardens.
 It sits adjacent to the famous Grafton Street, the main shopping street in Dublin.
 There's also a link to the 1916 Easter Rising, when a group of rebels took up position on the Green.

 Trinity College is only 2km from the park.
 As a university person, I was thrilled to wander around the campus.
 Trinity is one of the most prestigious universities in the world, with notable alumni including Oscar Wilde, Jonathan Swift, Samuel Beckett, and Bram Stoker.
 It was founded in 1592 by Queen Elizabeth I who issued a royal charter to build the first university in Ireland modelled after the collegiate universities of Oxford and Cambridge.
 Its founding in 1592 puts it in the group of seven ancient universities in Great Britain and Ireland and in the company of the oldest continuing universities in the world.
 The ancient universities include Oxford, Cambridge, St Andrews, Glasgow, Aberdeen, and Edinburgh, and of course Trinity.